 Best time to drive on the Grossglockner High Alpine Road

 Late spring and summer is the best time to drive The Grossglockner High Alpine Road which is the highest surfaced mountain pass road in Austria.
-We were there early August.
+We were there in early August.
 The route is treacherous in winter and is closed from early November until May.
 Even when it’s open, visibility can be hampered by dense fog, so check weather forecasts before tackling the route.

 Where to Start: At Bruck in the Salzburg valley, and continue through the Ferleiten toll entrance.